 What Is an Elliptical Bike?

-Elliptical bikes combine the freedom of going for a ride outside with the low-impact exercises of an elliptical.
-Additionally, if you happen to be a cyclist who suffers from pains or aches due to poor posture, then the elliptical bike is for you.
+Elliptical bikes combine the freedom of going for a ride outside with the low-impact exercises of a cardio machine.
+Additionally, if you happen to be a cyclist who suffers from joint pain or aches due to poor posture, and don't have a recumbent bike, then the elliptical bike is for you.

 Why Are Elliptical Bikes Popular?

 No one can deny how good a cycling workout can be.
-However, that doesn’t change the fact that you’ll spend a lot of time in a fixated, seated position, which is never good for you.
+However, that doesn’t change the fact that you’ll spend a lot of time in a fixated, seated position, which is never good for your body or fitness goals.
 Your shoulders start to slouch forward, and your hip flexors get tight and weak, leading to poor posture.

-An elliptical bike will eliminate these issues by forcing you to maintain a vertical posture.
+These elliptical machines will eliminate these issues by forcing you to maintain a vertical posture to achieve the full stride length.
 In other words, your glutes and hip complex will be free to do what they do best, generate force, and keep you standing straight instead of being compressed.